 Multilingual Cohort: Stage 2 would involve expanding this youth engagement across the globe, led by bi-lingual advocates working within the great language diasporas – Mandarin, Spanish, Hindi, Russian, Arabic and French.
 We want teenagers to be inspired and empowered to follow our field expeditions, communicate with our teams, and help identify exciting new research projects.
 We hope to include some standout students on field expeditions as a reward for their research excellence.
 Everyone has a role to play in helping create a better future, and oceanic and climate change science can make a great contribution to this.

-“I am optimistic that the drive, entrepreneurial mindset and collaborative spirit of my generation will help restore the health of our deep blue sea.”- Daniela V. Fernandez Founder (at age 19) of Sustainable Oceans Alliance
+“I am optimistic that the drive, entrepreneurial mindset and collaborative spirit of my generation will help restore the health of our deep blue sea.”

-For questions, information or you want to be an ORI Intern or Volunteer, click on the contact button.
+For questions, information or you want to be an ORI Intern or Volunteer, click on the ‘Contact Us’ Button.

 To donate, click on the ‘GiveNow’ Button below.